MartinPellizzer/terrawhisper-compiler/articles/acorus-calamus/medicine.md

-The following list summarize the 10 most important preparations of sweet flag to boost your health.
+The following list summarizes the 10 most important preparations of sweet flag to boost your health.